Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Chameleon-Spell.rst

 Spell Effects
 _____________

-The target of this spell benefits from an increased ability not to be spotted when hiding.
+The group targeted by this spell benefits from an increased ability not to be spotted when hiding.
 Camouflage and stealth operations like ambushes are then easier.

-Each action of the target, including moving, leads to the risk of being noticed.
+Each action of any member of the group, including moving, leads to the risk of being noticed.
+In this case the whole group looses its stealth bonus.

+Available only in the Bard path, through bardic verse spellcasting.

-A far stronger form of this spell is the `Unaccountable Disappearance Spell`_.
+A far stronger form (yet one-creature-only) of this spell is the `Unaccountable Disappearance Spell`_.